alestrunda/alestrunda-gatsby/src/works/built.md

 In preview is also customizer - allows to change some visual aspects of the themplate, 4 color version 2 background patterns are made.

-I did whole front-end, simple back-end for contact form for newsletter (connected to MailChimp).
+I did whole frontend, simple back-end for contact form for newsletter (connected to MailChimp).
 Design was provided by my partner IgnitionThemes.

 [Build on Themeforest](http://themeforest.net/item/built-html5-template-for-construction-businesses/13273821)